aarmey/ml-for-bioe/website/review-qs.md

 6. What does it mean when one says ridge regression and LASSO give a family of answers?
 7. What can we say about the relationship between fitting error and prediction error?
 8. What does regularization do to the degrees of freedom (p) of a model?
 How about the number of measurements (n)?
-9. A colleague tells you about a new form of regularization they've come up with (e.g. maximize the weighting for the variables most correlated with the output).
+9. A colleague tells you about a new form of regularization they've come up with (e.g., remove X% of variables least correlated with Y).
 How would this influence the variance of the model?
 Might this improve the prediction error?
-10. What is a smoother matrix?
-What would a smoother matrix look like for a model that exactly fits the training points?

 ### Lecture 4